alex-s168/website/pages/compiler-pattern-matching.typ

 ]

 #if is-web {section[
-  Note that the #min-pdf-link[PDF Version] of this page might look a bit better styling wise.
+  Note that the #gen-min-pdf-link[PDF Version] of this page might look a bit better styling wise.
 ]}

 #section[